A Treasured Christmas was previously published in 2015.

 However, the most frustrating challenge by far occurred as the project was nearing completion.

-I had painted the rims of the boxes thinking they would be prettier and also hoping to hide any exposed wood.
-Unfortunately, most of them would not fit back into their slots.
+I had painted the inside edges of the boxes thinking they would be prettier and also hoping to hide any exposed wood.
+Unfortunately, once painted, most of the little drawers would not fit back into their slots.

-The boxes had to be sanded and during that process, some of them chipped on the sides which meant I had to touch them up with paint and varnish them again.
+The boxes had to be sanded to remove the paint, and during that process, some of them chipped on the sides of the front.
+I had to paint and varnish them again.

-Perhaps one day, this calendar will have a special meaning for my grandchildren.
+My hope is that one day, this painted calendar will have a special meaning for my grandchildren.

 When the end of November comes around and it is time to bring out the Advent calendar, I hope they remember the arts and crafts they did with me when they were young.
 Those were special times when we painted wood or ceramic ornaments or made gingerbread homes, or foam castles, or baked cookies.

 Last year, my mother gave me a few vintage Christmas ornaments that once belonged to my nonna.
-I have them this holiday season in a Venetian glass bowl, a birthday gift from my youngest son and his wife – very appropriate as a display I think, as our family on my mother’s side hails from a small town very close to Venice.
+I have them this holiday season in a Venetian glass bowl, a birthday gift from my youngest son.

 In 2014, I painted the glass ornaments with my watercolours in my sketchbook.
 (The poinsettia on the next page smudged a bit on the glass ornament page.)

 An embroidered Christmas banner my mother finished for me about ten years ago is currently on display in our home.
 I had started the embroidery and Mom finished it for me.

-This will be our first Christmas without Mom so her handmade items are all the more precious to me.
+This will be our first Christmas without Mom so her handmade items are all the more precious.

-When my children were young, we made special decorations that still adorn my tree every year.
+When my children were young, we made special decorations that still hang on my tree every year.

 In November or early December, my children and I would make Christmas ornaments and begin baking for the holiday season.
-As tradition would have it, we would also play special songs.
-Each holiday season, out came the Nana Mouskouri cassettes along with everyone’s favourite, Dolly and Kenny and their 1980s Christmas album.
+We didn’t know it, but we were creating our own holiday traditions.
+Each holiday season, we played Nana Mouskouri Christmas songs along with everyone’s favourite, Dolly and Kenny and their 1980s Christmas album.